-There are 4 broad areas of need
+There are 4 broad areas of need:

 - Communication and Interaction

 - Cognition and Learning

-- Social, emotional and mental health difficulties
+- Social, emotional, and mental health difficulties

 - Sensory and/or physical needs

 If you would like further clarification of these areas of need, then consult the SEND CoP 6.28- 6.35 or discuss with our SENCo.
-To assist us, NYCC has banding descriptors for each area of need.
+To assist us, NYC has banding descriptors for each area of need.
+Link to these descriptors or state where these can be found.